 In one (spatial) dimension, the law is:

-- J is the neutron current density (neutrons.cm-2.s-1) along x-direction, the net flow of neutrons that pass per unit of time through a unit area perpendicular to the x-direction.
+- J is the neutron current density (neutrons.cm-2.s-1) along the x-direction, the net flow of neutrons that pass per unit of time through a unit area perpendicular to the x-direction.

 where J denotes the diffusion flux vector.
 Note that the gradient operator turns the neutron flux, which is a scalar quantity into the neutron current, which is a vector quantity.

-The physical interpretation is similar to fluxes of gases.
+The physical interpretation is similar to the fluxes of gases.
 The neutrons exhibit a net flow in the direction of least density.
 This is a natural consequence of greater collision densities at positions of greater neutron densities.